mulesoft/api-console/README.md

 The following build tools are available:

-* The `api-console` CLI
+*   The API console CLI
 *   Node modules
     *   `api-console-builder`
+    *   `amf-client-js`

 Depending on your needs you can choose whether you want to use a CLI tool or a node module.

 Build tools can be helpful in the CI process to automate the documentation release cycle.
-See the [build tools] documentation for more information and build strategies.
+See the [build tools][] documentation for more information and build strategies.

 ## Theming
 API Console supports theming and comes with a default theme.
 You can create your own theme.
 For example, you can tweak the style of the console to match your corporate style guide.

 Theming is based on CSS variables and CSS mixins.
-Basic concepts of using the variables and mixins are described in the [Polymer 2.0 styling] documentation.
-You can check the [api-console-styles.html](api-console-styles.html) file to see the current theme definition, and then read the [theming documentation] to learn how to create your own theme.
+Basic concepts of using the variables and mixins are described in the [Polymer 2.0 styling][] documentation.
+You can check the [api-console-styles.html](api-console-styles.html) file to see the current theme definition, and then read the [theming documentation][] to learn how to create your own theme.

 ## CORS

 Cross-origin resource sharing (CORS) allows sharing resources from one domain to other domains.
 Browsers block all requests to other domains but with a special set of headers authors can allow other domains to request a resource.
-For more information, see the [CORS Wiki].
+For more information, see the [CORS Wiki][].

 If your API does not allow CORS and you hosting your API documentation in different domain then API Console won't be able to make a request to an endpoint.
 API Console currently supports 3 ways of dealing with this issue:

-- by installing the **API Console Chrome extension**
+-   by installing the __API Console Chrome extension__
-- by setting up a **proxy server**
+-   by setting up a __proxy server__
 -   by handling HTTP requests from the hosting application

-Read our [CORS guideline] for more information about each of these solutions.
+Read our [CORS guideline][] for more information about each of these solutions.

 ## Preview and development

 The API Console is a custom element that serves as a shell element for other custom web components.
 To develop the API Console most probably you'd have to develop one of over a hundred other web components that creates the console.
 All the elements are described in [the elements catalog][the elements catalogue].

 1. Clone the element.
 ```
 git clone https://github.com/mulesoft/api-console.git
 cd api-console
 ```

 2. Checkout the latest version.
 ```
 git checkout 5.0.0-preview
 ```

-3. Install [polymer-cli] and [Bower].
+3. Install [polymer-cli][] and [Bower][].
 ```
 sudo npm install -g bower polymer-cli
 ```

 4. Install dependencies.
 ```
 bower install
 ```

 5. Serve the element.
 ```
 polymer serve --open
 ```